microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-administrativeunitinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an object that expose information about the administrative units associated to a call .
+Represents an object that expose information about the administrative units associated to a user .

 ## Properties